akka/akka/akka-docs-dev/rst/scala/stream-composition.rst

 When it comes to streams, each materialization creates a new running network corresponding to the blueprint that was encoded in the provided :class:`RunnableGraph`.
 To be able to interact with the running network, each materialization needs to return a different object that provides the necessary interaction capabilities.
-In other words, the :class:`RunnableGraph` can be looked as a factory, which creates:
+In other words, the :class:`RunnableGraph` can be seen as a factory, which creates:

   * a network of running processing entities, inaccessible from the outside
   * a materialized value, optionally providing a controlled interaction capability with the network

-Unlike actors though, each of the processing stages might provide a materialized value, so when we compose multiple stages or modules, we need to combine the materialized value as well (there are default rules which make this easier, see :ref:`flow-combine-mat-scala` for details).
+Unlike actors though, each of the processing stages might provide a materialized value, so when we compose multiple stages or modules, we need to combine the materialized value as well (there are default rules which make this easier, for example `to()` and `via()` takes care of the most common case of taking the materialized value to the left.
+See :ref:`flow-combine-mat-scala` for details).
 We demonstrate how this works by a code example and a diagram which graphically demonstrates what is happening.

 The propagation of the individual materialized values from the enclosed modules towards the top will look like this: